paulhamsh/SparkMIDI/README.md

 For the classic BLE, the code is dependent on the version of library being used.
 For M5Stack and vanilla ESP32 ('esp32' in the boards manager) the latest versions work (2.0.1 and 2.0.2 respectively).
 For Heltec ESP ('Heltec ESP') the latest package is v0.0.5 which doesn't have the latest BLE library - it has an older version.
-To use this version please comment out  ```setMTU()``` in SparkComms.ino

 Any questions please ask as an 'issue'.